mestabrookuno/8950-aws-scanner/Identification and Authentication Controls.md

-Below are instructions for implementing controls in S3 found within the "IA Identification and Authentication" category of NIST 800-53.
+Below are instructions for implementing controls surrounding identification and authentication in AWS/S3.

-# IA-2 - Internal System Connections
-## Implementing IA-2 Identification and Authentication (organizational Users)
+## Implementing Identification and Authentication in AWS
 NIST 800-53 control IA-2 reads:
 > Uniquely identify and authenticate organizational users and associate that unique identification with processes acting on behalf of those users.